thumulakaru/Unit-4-project/README.md

 dummy_insert_user()
 dummy_insert_post()
 ```
 The above function creates two users and two posts which makes it easier for me to test my code in later stages.
-This also reduced the time that I have to spend manually adding data to see if my ccode works properly.
+This also reduced the time that I have to spend manually adding data to see if my code works properly.

 # Criteria D: Functionality